karolinfrennert/karolinfrennert/README.md

 Skills: REDUX / REACT / NODEJS / TYPESCRIPT / JS / HTML / CSS

-- 👩🏼‍💻 Working as a frontend intern at Alex Therapeutics.
-Read more about us [here](https://alextherapeutics.com/)
+- 👩🏼‍💻 Working as a Software Engineer at Svenska Spel, developing our new design system

 - 💻 TypeScript enthusiast!